night0721/Lilase/README.md

 <h1> Auction House Flipper - Lilase</h1>
 Forge mod will automatiaclly buy item according to your configuration, and send you a webhook when it has been bought.
+If you have any questions please join https://night0721.me/discord for support For how to use https://github.com/night0721/lilase#how-to-use

 # Features:
 - Auto buy any item you want, with query customised by yourself